blaxkmiradev/golang-stresser/README.md

 GOOS=windows GOARCH=amd64 go build -o stresser.exe main.go
 Tips

-Fresh proxies only.
-Dead ones waste threads.
+Use fresh proxies only
-More threads = more power until your machine or bandwidth chokes.
+More threads = more power (until bandwidth dies)
-Run on high bandwidth VPS.
+Run on VPS with good upload